401k Glossary

 Beneficiary

-1. Primary and Contingent Beneficiaries: The primary beneficiary is the first in line to receive the assets.
-There can also be contingent beneficiaries, who are in line to receive the assets if no primary beneficiary is available at the time of the participant’s death.
+- Primary and Contingent Beneficiaries: Account holders can name primary beneficiaries, who are the first in line to receive the assets.
+Additionally, contingent beneficiaries can be designated to inherit the assets if the primary beneficiaries are no longer alive at the time of the account holder’s death.

 Catch-up Contribution